-This is an installment of the new CARE training program, "Flipping the Classroom".
-"Flipping the Classroom" draws on past CARE panels to create training modules for graduate and professional students, postdocs, and junior faculty seeking to satisfy federal guidelines for ethics training.
-"Flipping the Classroom" is distinctive from other online ethics training programs in its focus on crucial, but underexplored, ethical questions that researchers frequently confront.
+The CARE Training program employs a "flipped classroom" model, drawing on past CARE panels to create training modules for graduate and professional students, postdocs, and junior faculty seeking to satisfy federal guidelines for ethics training.

 A New York Times/Pro Publica investigation recently exposed dozens of leading medical figures who have failed to report their financial relationships with pharmaceutical and health care companies when their studies are published in medical journals.
 This has resulted in high profile resignations from leading medical research centers and investigations into the policies of leading journals.
 In this module, you will reflect on the nature of this pressing problem and how it can best be addressed.